Zollinger-Ellison syndrome is a rare disorder that usually occurs when a tumor called a gastrinoma develops in the pancreas or duodenum.

 A health professional then injects a contrast dye into the blood vessel through the catheter.
 The dye shows up on X-ray images, highlighting blood vessels.
 These tend to be denser inside tumors.

 Treatment for Zollinger-Ellison syndrome focuses on the tumors and ulcers.
-Various
+Various types of treatment are available.

 Doctors will usually treat the tumors first.